Shalom Academy 2025

 David Evans

-Teaching sessions will include David Evans, Professor of History and Intercultural Studies at Eastern Mennonite University.
+The opening teaching session will feature David Evans, Professor of History and Intercultural Studies at Eastern Mennonite University.
 His forthcoming book, Damned Whiteness: How White Christian Allies Failed the Black Freedom Movement, explores the work of Dorothy Day, Clarence Jordan, and Ralph Templin in the context of the long Black Freedom Movement.

 Learn More